Banalata Sen: Description

-The poem consists of three stanzas each comprising six lines composed in the Bengali metrical pattern Aksherbritta or Poyar.
+The poem consists of three stanzas, each comprising six lines composed in the Bengali metrical pattern Aksherbritta or Poyar.
 The title of this lyric poem, Banalata Sen, is a female character referred to by name in the last line of each of its three stanzas.
 The poem is self-narrated by an unnamed traveller.
 Banalata Sen is the name of a woman whom the poem describes as being from the town of Natore, a town in Bangladesh.

-In the first stanza the traveller describes seeing her after having wandered upon the earth over thousands of years.
+In the first stanza, the traveller describes seeing her after having wandered upon the earth over thousands of years.
 The narrator says that it has been a thousand years since he started trekking the earth.
-He describes it as a long journey in night's darkness from the Ceylonese waters to the Malayan seas.
-From this geographical expanse he goes on to the extent of time, saying that, in the course of his wanderings he has traversed the fading world of Bimbisara and Ashoka.
+He describes it as a long journey in the night's darkness from the Ceylonese waters to the Malayan seas.
+From this geographical expanse, he goes on to the extent of time, saying that, in the course of his wanderings, he has traversed the fading world of Bimbisara and Ashoka.
 He adds that he went further, to the forgotten city of Vidharbha.
-Finally he speaks of himself as now being a weary soul although the ocean of life around continues to foam and adds that in the meanwhile he had a few soothing moments with Natore's Banalata Sen.
+Finally he speaks of himself as now being a weary soul, although the ocean of life around continues to foam, and adds that in the meanwhile he had a few soothing moments with Natore's Banalata Sen.